How to cure folliculitis on scalp with visible scalp infection

 3. Natural Home-Based Solutions

-In case you are a person who favors holistic methods, there are some really good scalp folliculitis home remedies that bring relief.
-These treatments can calm the inflammation, and at the same time, they will lessen the number of microbes, which are the main cause of irritation to the hair follicle.
+In case you prefer holistic methods, there are some really effective scalp folliculitis home remedies that bring relief.
+These treatments can calm the inflammation and lessen the number of microbes, which are the main cause of irritation to the hair follicle.

 Natural Cure For Folliculitis On Scalp